it-projects-llc/saas-addons/saas/README.rst

 Models overview
 ===============

 * ``saas.template`` -- similar to ``saas_portal.plan`` in *odoo-saas-tools*, but covers only technical aspects (database creation) and not any sale/trial stuff.
-A single record can be used for multiple servers.
+A single record can be used for multiple servers (via ``saas.template.operator``.
 * ``saas.operator`` -- similar to ``saas_portal.server`` in *odoo-saas-tools*.
-Credentials to create-destoroy, update, migrate, backup, etc. odoo instances.
-It doesn't need special odoo instance (database) in corresponding server and could work by sending requests, for example, to kubernetes.
+Credentials to create-destroy, update, migrate, backup, etc. odoo instances.

+  * It doesn't need special odoo instance (database, *SaaS Server* in terms of *odoo-saas-tool* project) in corresponding server and could work by sending requests, for example, to kubernetes.
+  * It's assumed that single operator has isolated postgresql (operators cannot share same postgresql).
+Load balancing could be implemented inside operator, not on *SaaS Master* level.

 * ``saas.db`` -- similar to ``saas_portal.client`` in *odoo-saas-tools*
 * ``saas.log`` -- saas history, e.g. database creation, updating, etc.